apache/fluo-website/docs/fluo/1.0.0-beta-1/prod-fluo-setup.md

 works for your environment.
 Fluo distributions are built for specific releases of Hadoop and Accumulo.
 If you are using Accumulo 1.6.1 and Hadoop 2.3.0, you can download the [latest release][release].
-If you need a release for a different environment or one built from the master branch, follow these steps:
+If you need a release for a different environment or one built from the main branch, follow these steps:

 First, clone Fluo:

     git clone https://github.com/fluo-io/fluo.git
     cd fluo/

-Optionally, check out a stable tag (if you don't want to build a release from master):
+Optionally, check out a stable tag (if you don't want to build a release from main):

     git checkout 1.0.0-beta-1